 Very few people looking up affordable moving have the disposable income necessary to buy an entire homes worth of quality items brand new.
-So, they get a few good items and the rest are junk that will break in a year.
+So, they get a few good items and the rest is junk that will break in a year.

 Then, you’re paying more to replace it later.

 This is the cheapest option upfront, without a doubt.
 Pack a car full and leave everything else.
-But if you can – avoid it.
+But if you can, avoid it.
 It’s the worst option by far for the long haul.